obestwalter/i3configger/README.md

 Nothing exiting.
 Quite nice though, if you don't like long files.

 **This is already working with the current release (plus variable resolution, and i3status variable resolution).**

-### RFC

-Description of different workflows I would like to use myself.
-Comments very welcome in the issues.

-### Slightly less simple use case

-**NOTE** Since 4.13 color variables can be set system wide via Xresources: http://i3wm.org/docs/userguide.html#xresources

-Say you have a dark color scheme for your window decorations.
-Now you want to add a light scheme for when you hack at the beach in the glaring sun.
-You want to be able to switch that easily with a keyboard shortcut or a simple command line call.

-1. Put all relevant settings regarding color in an extra configuration file
-3. Name that file `scheme.dark.conf`
-4. Copy that file to `scheme.light.conf`
-5. Change the color values or variables in the new file to your liking

-To switch to the next scheme, call:

-    $ `i3configger --next-scheme`

-`scheme` is an arbitrary name here and can be used with anything depending how you call the config partials.
-If you called your files `colors.dark.conf` and colors `colors.light.conf` `i3configger --next-colors` would do the job.

-If you want to choose a specific partial configuration using the example from above, you can do:

-    (i3) 03:13:11 oliver@ob1 [0] < ~ >  7842 %
-    i3configger theme="#very dark" i3status=main "host=$(hostname)"
-    ['theme=#very dark', 'i3status=main', 'host=ob1']

-    $ `i3configger --select-scheme=dark`

-or :

-    $ `i3configger --select-scheme=light`

-### Getting even more specific

-If you want to alter a specific setting:

-    $ `i3configger --config-hide_edge_borders=smart`

-If you want to set the value of a specific variable, you can do:

-    $ `i3configger --set-<variable name>=<variable value>`

-e.g. if you configuration containes `set $lock_screen_color #00000` you can change by calling:

-#FIXME try out the limitations of the command line here ... spaces? other special chars?

-    $ `i3configger --set-lock_screen_color=#00000`

-All these changes don't touch your source files but are still persistent unless you either wipe them:

-    $ `i3configger --wipe

-... or make them permanent by writing the changes back to your source files

-    $ `i3configger --freeze

-### Switching status bar scheme

-... now the i3status settings don't allow use of variables in the default use of i3.
-With i3configger you can also use variable names there

-### Different settings depending on which monitors are connected

-**TODO**

 ### Watch files in the background